cubernetes/PCK/README.md

 # PCK Package Manager
-Simple, easy to use, stand-alone, "suckless" package manager for windows.
+Simple, easy to use, stand-alone package manager for windows.

 # Usage
 - `pck package`         # install a package